slamora/brackets-wiki/Live-Development:-Research-for-live-JavaScript.md

 * Renaming a function
 * Adding a function in a scope that has already been executed
 * Adding to an object's prototype (unless you previously added to the prototype)

+# What Does This Mean for the Feature? #

+Without a good way to predict whether a given function will be executed again, it is very hard to predict whether a live JS edit that the user makes will have any effect.
+Most well-written JavaScript code today, runs in some kind of closure (the [module pattern](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html), for example).
+Just being within a function body does not tell us much.